ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes.
 Didn't accomplish much.
 Watched a few videos on Javascript.
 Trying to figure out how to start writing my code in my own text editor.

 **Thoughts**: Feeling some "resistance" but no one said it was going to be easy!
 Still trotting along with a big smile.

+### Day 11: February 16th, 2017

+**Today's Progress**: Coded for 45 minutes.
+Feeling fantastic!
+Had an okay day but coding sure has me in high spirits!
+Read up to page 31 in YDKJS, Up and Going.
+Practiced JS in the Chrome dev tools console- super cool!

+**Thoughts**: I can totally do this!
+I felt overwhelmed the other day but I'm feeling good now!
+On track.